 Electrical engineers draw upon mathematics and science to design devices, systems and processes in every industrial and technological sector, including power generation, transmission, and conversion; industrial controls and manufacturing; robotics; data communications; and a wide variety of electronic consumer products such as cell phones, personal computers, DVD recorders/players and satellite radios.

-If you like to improvise, invent, and build things, and are interested in computer technology, electronic devices, power, communication and control systems, then you should consider the Electrical Engineering major.
+If you like to improvise, invent, and build things, and are interested in computer technology, electronic devices, power, communication and control systems, then you should consider York College, one of the best electrical engineering schools in PA.

 Engineering Co-operative work experience is a requirement for all Engineering students.
 Through this program you will have the opportunity to gain practical hands-on experience with paid professional engineering work in industry.
 Learn more about our Co-op Program.